rundeck/rundeck/docker/official/README.md

 By convention the module name matches the name in the docs, and the config keys match the config options listed in the docs uppercase, and all one word.

+## Extending Configuration
+[Remco](https://github.com/HeavyHorst/remco) is used to generate configuration files from templates.
+It supports different key/value sources such as vault, etcd, and dynamodb.
+The default configuration uses environment variables.

+Extending the configuration involves building a derived image with additional template files.

+See the [Docker Zoo Exhibit](https://github.com/rundeck/docker-zoo/tree/master/config) for a complete example.

 ## Environment Variables